 As a rider, there is so much to experience here.
 It’s like all the different terrains of the world compressed into one intense area of incredible riding!

 F.D: What’s the most memorable tour you’ve been on with Motolombia?

 M.T: Our first 50 day Trans Amazonian Challenge took us through eight countries, with participants.
 It was a logistical nightmare to begin with, and then Venezuela decided to close their borders, while we were there, cutting us off from returning to Colombia.

 We ended up having to fly everyone out from Georgetown in Guyana.
-Then I spent another 10 days there to organise getting the bikes and support truck being shipped back to Colombia by container.
+Then I spent another 10 days there to organise getting the bikes and support truck shipped back to Colombia by container.

 If that wasn’t enough, Colombian customs unrightfully confiscated the container and held all vehicles in Cartagena for one month.
-This caused absolute havoc as all our high season books were coming in and half our fleet was stuck in Cartagena.
+This caused absolute havoc as all our high season bookings were coming in and half our fleet was stuck in Cartagena.

 Now I can look back at how much we learned from that tour, Despite the problems, it was a great journey and I cannot wait to make that tour again.